Salvatore Riina: Assassination of Falcone and Borsellino

-Riina was given a life sentence for each of Falcone's and Borsellino's murders, in 1997 and 1999 respectively.

 Claims of negotiations with the government

 Giovanni Brusca later claimed that Riina had told him that after the assassination of Falcone, Riina had been in negotiations with the government.
 Former interior minister Nicola Mancino said this was not true.
 In July 2012, Mancino was ordered to stand trial on charges of withholding evidence about alleged 1992 talks between the Italian state and the Mafia.
 Some prosecutors have theorized that Borsellino's murder was connected to the alleged negotiations.
 In 1992, Carabinieri Colonel Mario Mori met with Vito Ciancimino, who was close to Riina's lieutenant Bernardo Provenzano.
 Mori was later investigated on suspicion of posing a danger to the state after it was alleged he had taken a list of Riina's demands that Ciancimino had passed on.
 Mori maintained his contacts with Ciancimino were aimed at combating the Mafia and catching Riina, and there had been no list.
 Mori also said Ciancimino had disclosed little beyond implicitly admitting he knew Mafia members, and that key meetings were after Borsellino's death.